Flexible monthly business insurance

-Setting up a business is exciting – but it can also be super stressful and pretty overwhelming.
-It doesn’t take long to realise that you’ve got a lot more to do than you expected, in order to get your idea off the ground.
+Setting up a business is exciting – but it can also be very stressful and occasionally overwhelming.
+It doesn’t take long to realise that you’ve got a lot more to do than you might have expected, in order to get your idea off the ground.

-Many new businesses struggle with startup costs.
-Launching yourself into the marketplace takes capital, so it helps to know what kind of things you’ll need to budget for, before you spend it on shiny new toys.
+Launching yourself into the marketplace takes capital, and many new businesses struggle with startup costs.
+With this in mind, it helps to know what sort of essential things you’ll need to budget for, before you spend it on shiny new toys.

 What are startup costs?